-In 2019, Makoto Furukawa was casted as the frontman of the grunge rock band, RUBIA Leopard.
+In 2019, Makoto Furukawa was cast as the frontman of the grunge rock band, RUBIA Leopard.

-In the DIG-ROCK franchise, RUBIA Leopard is a popular rock band known for their dangerous and slightly alluring sound.
-The band is fronted by AKANE (CV: Makoto Furukawa) and counts with guitarist KURONO (CV: Kaito Ishikawa), bassist MASHIRO (CV: Takuya Sato) and drummer HAIJI (CV: Natsuki Hanae).
+In the DIG-ROCK franchise, RUBIA Leopard is a popular rock band known for its dangerous and slightly alluring sound.
+The band is fronted by AKANE (CV: Makoto Furukawa) and counts with guitarist KURONO (CV: Kaito Ishikawa), bassist MASHIRO (CV: Takuya Sato), and drummer HAIJI (CV: Natsuki Hanae).

-So far, the band released the following songs:
+So far, the band has released the following songs:

 In 2015, Furukawa was invited to Animemashite alongside Atsushi Tamaru.